-While certain events are unavoidable (storms, excessive rainfall, etc.), there is much you can do on a regular basis to ensure moisture levels in your home are properly maintained.
+While certain events are unavoidable (storms, excessive rainfall, etc.), there is much you can do on a regular basis to properly maintain and control excess moisture and humidity levels.
 While we often do not think of it in these terms, water flows throughout your home, so it is always a good idea to pay attention to certain areas of the your home while looking for possible signs of trouble.

 - Anywhere you have a sink, inspect under the sink for any leaks or possible discoloration caused by water.

 - In places where there are water lines (refrigerator's ice maker, sinks, bathtub, toilet, ensure the water connections are secure and not leaking.

 - In areas like the shower or bathtub, inspect caulking to ensure a tight seal that prevents water from leaking in, around or under the walls and flooring.

 - Additionally, if the caulk around these areas has blacks spots, that's mold.
 Replace the caulk immediately, and look for ways to better ventilate the space.